Product has been added to the cart.

 The RAZ Memory Cell Phone looks like many other smartphones.
 It has a large 6.5-inch display with narrow bezels.
 Because it does not look different from other smartphones, seniors will not feel self-conscious that they have a “special” phone.

 The top edge of the phone includes a 3.5mm headphone jack.
-The power button and volume rocker are on the right edge of the phone.
+The power button and volume rocker are on the phone’s right edge.
 On the left edge is the SIM card slot.
 There is a USB type-C port to charge the phone on the bottom edge of the device.

 The display is bright and easy to see.
 To save battery power the phone dims slightly when it has not been used for 2 minutes.
 However, even when dimmed the screen contents are clearly visible.
 The screen brightens as soon as the user touches the dimmed display.